 - the Veterans Legal Clinic, which assists veterans who have disputes with for-profit schools or lenders over the use of GI Bill funds and education related loans, and which is directed by Robert F. Muth, who previously served as a Captain and Judge Advocate in the U.S. Marine Corps; and

-- state and federal advocacy led by CAI and CPIL, along with powerful allies such as Public Advocates assisting us on our state work and noted youth education advocate David Halperin contributing greatly to our work at the federal level.
+- state and federal advocacy led by CAI and CPIL, with noted public interest advocate and attorney David Halperin contributing greatly to our work at the federal level.

 - CAI Coalition submits comments on regulations aimed at protecting the interests of private postsecondary students (July 20, 2015)

 - CAI joins coalition in urging Secretary of Education to develop proactive, risk-based, student-centered strategy to prevent private for-profit educational institutions from putting students and taxpayers in jeopardy (June 3, 2015)